duliodenis/python_master_degree/README.md

 | P4. | Project 4: Work Log with a DB

 ## Unit 5: Personal Learning Journal (Flask)
-> The Junior Year of the Exploring Flask track turns Python programs into web sites and apps with the Flask framework.
+> The Junior Year is composed of the Exploring Flask track that teaches how to turn Python programs into web sites and apps with the Flask framework.

 > Create a web application using HTML, CSS, and Flask, a popular framework for Python web development.
 The web application, a personal learning journal, lets a user add and edit journal entries and store the results in a database.
 The result is a useful, blog-like web application.